mdublin/Digital-Asset-Email-Alerts/README.md

 This script uses the very elegantly written Mailthon package to send emailalerts, in this case configured to work with Gmail, to send email alerts tthat are trigged with assets with a specific metatag appear in a digital asset CMS or MAM system.

 The CMS or MAM can be pinged any which way; in this particular example, we're using an mrss API feed, but the method isn't important.
-As long as you have a simple database setup to handle the deduplication functionality, and parse your CMS/MAM query results efficiently, you can use the `email_alert.py` script to be triggered to send a nicely formatted email alert (styled with Bootstrap) to any number of receipients.
+As long as you have a simple database setup to handle the deduplication functionality, and parse your CMS/MAM query results efficiently, you can use the `email_alert.py` script to be triggered to send a nicely formatted email alert (styled with Bootstrap) to any number of recipients.

 To deploy: